 Were you or someone you care about injured in an accident in the Rochester area that was caused by someone else’s negligent actions or behavior?
 If so, you may be able to seek compensation for your injuries or other accident-related damages.
 That is where Cellino Law can help.
 Our experienced Rochester personal injury lawyers fight hard for our clients to ensure that their rights are protected in cases involving personal injury claims.
 Let us put our experience and resources to work for you so that you can get the money and resources you need to recover from your injuries and to get your life back on track again.

 Insurance companies can’t always be trusted to do the right thing.
 With our help, you can be sure that they don’t try to take advantage of you.
-If another party’s negligent actions or behavior caused you to sustain injuries, contact our Rochester injury firm right away at (800) 555-5555 to set up a time to discuss the most effective legal strategy for your personal injury case with our lawyers.
+If another party’s negligent actions or behavior caused you to sustain injuries, contact our Rochester, NY injury law firm right away at (800) 555-5555 to set up a time to discuss the most effective legal strategy for your personal injury case with our lawyers.
 With their help, you can get as much money as possible for your damages.

 Table of Contents

 How Can an Attorney Help a Personal Injury Claim in NY?

 Seeking legal help after an accident is always a prudent move.
 At Cellino Law, we provide free consultations to all our clients.
 You can come in and talk to us at no cost.
 You have nothing to lose by sharing your situation with us.
 There are numerous benefits of consulting professional personal injury lawyers in Rochester, NY.
 Some of these benefits are:

 Reliable Legal Counsel